 I would recommend sitting down with the young adult or teen to find out what’s going on rather than blaming or making accusations or threatening them about consequences.
 I might want to ask: “How did you get started with this?
 And why do you think you are using e-cigarettes?”

 And then if there’s a good opportunity, providing helpful information.
-I would advise to be careful about overly aggressive approaches such as scare tactics which we discussed earlier, that are not usually effective as they tend to get tuned out by teens.
+I would advise being careful about overly aggressive approaches such as scare tactics which we discussed earlier, that are not usually effective as they tend to get tuned out by teens.

 If you have one thing to pass on to people who are reading this, what would it be?

 There is an enormous amount of evidence showing that tobacco use in any form is highly addictive and extremely harmful to the human body.
 Second-hand smoke is harmful to those who live with or share space with smokers.
 Pet health is negatively impacted by the chemicals found in tobacco smoke.
 Life is short and the human body is very delicate.
 I would advise the avoidance of all tobacco and nicotine products.
 If you use, get help to assist you with quitting.
 Find alternative ways to manage the stress in your life and find other forms of pleasure that would lead to the same sense of relief and enjoyment that nicotine products provide.
 The majority of people in the U.S., 85%, do not smoke.
 It is therefore easy to find a friend or neighbor or co-worker who does not smoke and spend time with them.
 Avoid places where people smoke, as visual and olfactory cues, can be a trigger to use, just like in other addictions.
 If you are having difficulty quitting, establish some new relationships with non-smokers, and consider obtaining some professional counseling.
 Join a support group.
 Millions of Americans have quit smoking over the past several decades and you can, too.
 It requires motivation and willingness to make the change.